Can Post-Acute Care Reforms Save the Medicare Trust Fund?

 Another option would be to bundle payments for inpatient care and PAC together, making a single payment for an entire episode of care rather than separate payments to different facilities and doctors involved.
 The intent of bundled payments is to improve care coordination and efficiency.
 In 2013, CBO estimated that bundling payments for inpatient care and 90 days of PAC with a savings target of 5 percent would save $45 billion over ten years (likely $40 billion in HI), with about two-thirds of the savings coming from PAC.
 President Obama also proposed bundling payments for PAC with a phased-in 2.85 percent savings target, which CBO estimated would save nearly $10 billion.
 Both estimates were published several years ago, so it is unclear what a similar proposal would currently be estimated to save.

 Other proposals would simply reduce PAC payments without changing the underlying payment systems.
 President Obama's final budget for FY 2016 proposed reducing payment rate increases by 1.1 percent per year for ten years for IRFs, LTCHs, and HHAs, while reducing increases for SNFs by 1-2.5 percent per year for eight years.
 CBO estimated this policy would save $70 billion over ten years and roughly $60 billion for the HI trust fund.
-This year, MedPAC recommended freezing reductions in payment levels by 5 percent for SNFs, IRFs, and HHAs while leaving LTCH payments unchanged from current law.
+This year, MedPAC recommended reducing payment levels by 5 percent for SNFs, IRFs, and HHAs while leaving LTCH payments unchanged from current law.
 These recommendations would likely save similar amounts as the Obama budget proposal.

 Lawmakers could also add cost-sharing to home health care to bring it in line with other services.
 Spending on home health care isn't subject to cost-sharing beyond the Part A and B deductibles, unlike other Part A PAC services that have daily copayments and other Part B services that usually have 20 percent coinsurance.
 A 2008 CBO option would have made enrollees responsible for 10 percent of the total cost of a home health care episode, saving about 15 percent of projected home health spending over ten years, or roughly $35 billion based on current projections (a bit over $10 billion for HI specifically).
 MedPAC and President Obama both proposed requiring a copay per home health care episode that excluded PAC use and, in the Obama proposal, exempted existing enrollees, with savings below $5 billion over ten years.
 Based on these estimates, a copay with no exemptions would save roughly $10 billion overall and less than $5 billion for HI specifically.
 Lawmakers could also make cost-sharing more uniform by applying the other PAC services' copay amounts to Part A home health and applying the 20 percent coinsurance to Part B home health.